 Students must complete twelve courses before taking preliminary exams.
 Also, students must successfully complete a minimum of two courses including the appropriate proseminar in those subfields the student is taking preliminary exams in.

 Students in their third year are required to register for POLS2050 (fall) and POLS2051(spring), a year long prospectus writing seminar worth one course credit.
 This course commences after students pass preliminary exams.
 Students will receive credit for this course only when they have successfully defended their prospectus, which in most cases will be at the end of their third year.
 Students who do not defend a prospectus by the end of the third year will receive a grade of incomplete until the prospectus has been defended.
 In such cases, the student will be asked to propose an alternative date for the defense with the full support of his/her dissertation committee, to be approved by the DGS.
-This date must correspond to official Graduate School rules and regulation, which stipulate that students must finish all incompletes within a year of the course end date in order to receive course credit.
 Students holding TAships in their third year are required by the Graduate School to register for no more than three courses per semester, if students choose to avail themselves of the option to take more courses.

 Students are required to achieve a minimum grade of B in each course in order to receive full department credit, however, grades of A are expected for the majority of coursework.
 Sub-par grade performance (less than a B) may be grounds for termination in the program.